By Jamie Gardam

 Now we obviously timed our trip around CMA Fest so town was really busy and as a result of so much going on there was a lot we didn’t get to experience like heading to Midtown, going to the Ryman, seeing the museums or Centennial Park amongst other things so you really need to bear that in mind if you are only there a short time.
 Also the Opry is a long way out of town so we only headed over there as our friend had access to her boyfriend’s car so you need to factor in journeys if you plan to go there.

-Apart from this, the actual festival activity and drinking in bars (we did a lot of this) the only other thing really of note we came across is a part of town called The Gulch which you reach around 11th Avenue South where there are some really cool shops and eateries.
+Apart from this, the actual festival activity and drinking in bars (we did a lot of this) the only other thing really of note we came across is a part of town called The Gulch which has a Camden type feel where there are some really cool shops and eateries.
 It is also home to some of the city’s main tourist spots which include a large Angel wings mural on the wall called the WhatLiftsYou wings painted by Kelsey Montague along with the famous I Believe in Nashville mural (we didn’t manage to get over to this unfortunately as we had brunch booked at a place called Adele’s which I seriously recommend for a break from greasy food as the food there is amazing) but despite the potential queues and distance from downtown are definitely worth the trip.

 The festival itself is based around 4 nightly concerts at the stadium between Thursday and Sunday but in all honesty I think we appreciated the music and goings on of the daytime activity a lot more than in the stadium.
 One thing I would say about CMA compared to UK festivals like Reading or Isle of Wight for example is that stages are more spread out so it is quite hard to plan a full on itinerary of trying to go from one place to another and also places like Ole Red always had a long queue to get in.
 Some of the artists played on a number of stages so you had more opportunity to see them which is a real bonus compared to large UK festivals, which also allowed you to see people more than once if you really liked them.
 Emma and I basically decided who we were desperate to see playing a single set over the week like Runaway June (who are absolutely amazing and seemed to be justifiably the top of most Brits visiting acts they wanted to see) and then tried to fit in other things around that.